muayKenny/nomic-demo-search-app/README.md

 ## Task

 You have been given a simple Next.js application that displays the results of our vector search endpoint.
-Your goal is to understand the codebase, identify opportunities for improvement or alternate functionalities, and implement those improvements as a new git branch..
+Your goal is to understand the codebase, identify opportunities for improvement or alternate functionalities, and implement those improvements as a new git branch.

 Your improvements can involve any aspect of the application, including (but not limited to) the user interface, website functionality, API calls, data processing, framework/architecture, or code quality.